frob/dc2019rtd/content/slide-110.md

         - Provides the ability to change the most common configuration from the Drupal front-end.
       - Workflows
         - Provides UI and API for managing workflows.
 This module can be used with the Content moderation module to add highly customisable workflows to content.
+    - Switching to semver should allow for smaller backward compatible changes.
+    - Testing infrastructure should ensure backward compatible changes are backward compatible.
+The DA infrastructure team has made this a reality..
 ---

 ### Architectural Differences